Daniel’s 70th Week Prophecy

 26 Then after the sixty-two weeks (the 70th week started in AD27), the Messiah will be cut off and have nothing, and the people (Syrians) of the prince who is to come (from Daniel’s time perspective, Antiochus IV) will destroy the city and the sanctuary (which they did in 70 AD).
 And its end will come with a flood (waves of soldiers), even to the end there will be war; desolations are determined.
 27 And he (Antiochus IV, when he comes…) will confirm a covenant with the many (Judean Jews) for one week (7 years; he did this in 170 BC) but in the middle of the week he will put a stop to sacrifice and grain offering; (he did this in 167 BC) and on the wing of abominations will come the one who makes desolate, until a complete destruction, one that is decreed, gushes forth on the one who makes desolate.”
 (This happened in November 164 BC.)

-The most important truth for us is that Jesus, the Messiah, was ‘cut off’ during the literal 70th Week of Daniel’s prophecy, and that was the end of the 70 week (490 year) prophecy.
+The most important truth for us is that Jesus, the Messiah, was ‘cut off’ (killed)during the literal 70th Week of Daniel’s prophecy, and that was the end of the 70 week (490 year) prophecy.
 The destruction of the Temple was never included in the 70 Weeks, but simply came afterwards.
 When Jesus said, “It is finished” it was!
-While there may be similarities between Daniel and the Book of Revelation, the 70 Weeks prophecy is fulfilled, and will not be repeated.
-There is a ‘Great Tribulation’ but it is not much longer than 7 years.
-The Trumpets and Wrath of God described in Revelation are unfilled and will happen in the future, but they are described as taking longer than 7 years and make no reference to the 70th week of Daniel.
+While there may be a few similarities between the descriptive symbolisms of Daniel and the Book of Revelation, the 70 Weeks prophecy was fulfilled, and will not be repeated.
+There is a ‘Great Tribulation’ but it is much longer than 7 years.
+The 7 Trumpets and 7 Bowls of the Wrath of God which are described in Revelation have never happened, but will occur in the future, but they are described as taking longer than 7 years and are not related to the 70th week of Daniel.
 We should read the Book of Revelation without the template of a limited 7 year period of time, and without expecting the Antichrist to repeat the actions of Antiochus IV.